 i.
 While a contract is not required by the College, it is a good idea to follow up with an email clarifying what you discussed about the internship including the start date and time, duties, any compensation, dress code, location and contact information.
 Don’t forget to obtain a phone number, especially if you have primarily been emailing, since that will be the best way to reach your supervisor if there is a problem early on.

 How Will My Internship Be Evaluated?
 (Credit bearing internships only)

-Throughout the internship you are required to submit a weekly reflection paper.
-The papers will be evaluated by the Director of Career Services and your faculty sponsors.
+Throughout the internship you are required to complete regular reflection papers.
+These papers will be evaluated by the Director of Career Services and your Faculty Sponsor at mid-term, and at the end of your experience.
 The purpose of the papers is to promote reflection throughout your experience.
 Much of what is learned through an internship experience happens in reflecting on what happened, not necessarily during the work itself.
-A required weekly paper is less about keeping track of what you did, and more about ensuring that you take time during your busy week to reflect on your experience.
+The papers are less about keeping track of what you did, and more about ensuring that you take time during your busy week to reflect on your experience.

-Reflection papers will be submitted weekly throughout the term.
-These regular submissions are intended to not only give the Director of Career Services and your Faculty Sponsor a sense of how things are going, but also allows you to receive feedback on your progress.
+Reflection papers are to be 1000 words (about 2 pages single spaced) and are due every other week.
+This is intended to not only give the Director of Career Services and your Faculty Sponsor a sense of how things are going, but also allows you to receive feedback on your papers.